asyncapi/community/BOUNTY_PROGRAM.md

 For Bounty Issues of Complexity Level `Medium`:

-- Draft Pull Request must be submitted not later than on Friday of second week from the start date and updated on every Friday until submission of Final Pull Request
+- Draft Pull Request, [appropriately linked to the Bounty Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue),  must be submitted no later than on Friday of second week from the start date and updated on every Friday until submission of Final Pull Request

-- Final Pull Request must be submitted not later than on Friday of fourth week from the start date and merged not later than on Friday of sixth week from the start date
+- Final Pull Request must be submitted no later than on Friday of fourth week from the start date and merged no later than on Friday of sixth week from the start date

 For Bounty Issues of Complexity Level `Advanced`:

-- Draft Pull Request must be submitted not later than on Friday of third week from the start date and updated on every Friday until submission of Final Pull Request
+- Draft Pull Request, [appropriately linked to the Bounty Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue), must be submitted no later than on Friday of third week from the start date and updated on every Friday until submission of Final Pull Request

-- Final Pull Request must be submitted not later than on Friday of sixth week from the start date and merged not later than on Friday of eighth week from the start date
+- Final Pull Request must be submitted no later than on Friday of sixth week from the start date and merged no later than on Friday of eighth week from the start date

 Updates to the Draft Pull Request are determined by: